masum184e/handbook/IoT.md

 An LCD (Liquid Crystal Display) is an electronic display module used to display text, numbers, and custom characters.

+There is a changes among crystal in the presence of light.
+There hava a backlight in the back of the display.
+When electriciy supplies in the liquid, the portion supplies electricity dark up and we can display character.

 One of the most commonly used LCD modules is the 16x2 LCD, which:

-- Has 16 columns and 2 rows for text.
+- Has 16 columns and 2 rows for text, in toal 32 character can be displayed.
 - Uses the Hitachi HD44780 controller.
 - Can operate in 4-bit or 8-bit mode.
 - Requires an I2C module to reduce the number of GPIO connections.